iftheshoefritz/20170404_ansible/slides.md

 able to do this stuff, and be able to transfer principles to whatever the next tool is.

 ---
-# Doing stuff with code
+# Coding on your own machine

   1. get new machine - Macbook from Rob
   2. get it ready for an app - install e.g. git, ruby, postgres, vim